 How is the work/life/travel balance?

-It is worth noting that the price of flexibility does come with lower wages than some other companies.
+It’s worth nothing that all types of online ESL jobs have pros and cons.
+And in this case, the price of flexibility does come with lower wages than some other companies.
 If you prefer a “work hard, travel hard” approach—where you grind for a short period of time to pile up your savings, then leave on a work-free adventure—this might not suit you as much.

 How to find work as an online English teacher while traveling